Bkaur12/GMRT-tutorials/docs/source/HIabs.rst

    uvrange='>1.5km'
    startmodel=''
    specmode='cube'
+   mask=''
+   spw=''
+   niter=0
    go

-Parameters like rest frequency can be given as well, with  it being the expected frequecy of the line.
+Parameters like rest frequency can be given as well, which is the expected frequency of the line.
 The spectrum is extracted for the location where the target source lies using CASA ``imview``.
-This is done by first opening the cube images and then opening the final selfcal continuum image simultaneously in one imview window, and then place a dot right at the center of the source in the continuum image, and extract the spectrum at this point, using the "collapse" icon above.
+This is done by first opening the cube image and then opening the final selfcal continuum image simultaneously in one imview window, and then extract the spectrum across a single point at the brightest pixel of the source in the continuum image, using the "collapse" icon above.